kotobuki/core_booster_konashi/README.md

-core_booster_konashi
+core booster: konashi
 ====================

 ## Overview

 [konashi](http://konashi.ux-xu.com/) is a wireless physical computing toolkit developed by [YUKAI Engineering Inc](http://www.ux-xu.com/).
-These are examples created for the workshop at the core booster project from September 17 2013.
+These are examples created for the workshop at the core booster project on September 24 2013.

 Created by [Shigeru Kobayashi](https://www.facebook.com/yapan.org) (Associate professor, [Institute of Advanced Media Arts and Sciences [IAMAS]](http://www.iamas.ac.jp/))